 What funding opportunities are available under Erasmus+ for the higher education sector?

-- Knowledge Alliances: Cooperation projects, notably between higher education and business.
-Knowledge Alliances are aimed at fostering innovation in higher education, business and the broader socio-economic environment.
-They intend to develop new, innovative and multidisciplinary approaches to teaching and learning; stimulate entrepreneurship and entrepreneurial skills; and facilitate the exchange, flow and co-creation of knowledge.
+- Knowledge alliances: Knowledge alliances are aimed at fostering innovation in higher education, business and the broader socio-economic environment.
+They intend to develop structured and long-term cooperation between universities and business in order to boost Europe's innovation capacity.

 - Capacity building projects: Cooperation with partner countries and regions outside of Europe.
 Projects aim to support the modernisation, accessibility and internationalisation of higher education systems in the partner countries.

 - Erasmus Mundus Joint Master’s degrees: Establishment of trans-European Master's degrees for excellent students from all over the world.

 - Jean Monnet activities: Support for teaching and research in the field of EU studies.

 - Forward-looking cooperation projects: Transnational cooperation projects for the development and evaluation of new, innovative approaches in the fields of training, education and youth.

 - European policy experimentations: Europe-wide cooperation throughout all fields of education with a view to implement innovative policies under the leadership of high-level public authorities.

 - Social integration projects: Social integration through projects in the fields of education, training and youth.
 Cooperation/ partnerships and networking models, which involve combinations of relevant (public/private) stakeholders across different sectors.